apache/incubator-brooklyn/docs/start/walkthrough/index.md

 [![Web Console Details](walkthrough-webconsole-details-w700.png "Web Console Details")](walkthrough-webconsole-details.png)

-## Some Configuration and Management
+## Topology, Dependencies, and Management Policies

 Of course in the real world, application deployments are more interesting;
 they do things and need configuration.
 For instance you might need to: